gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 tools-dev-worker  1     1s
 ```

-You should see 4 new pods created, as is expected with the councourse ci chart.
+You should see 4 new pods created, as is expected with the concourse ci chart.
 ```sh
 kubectl get pods --namespace tools-dev